ihh/bracery/README.md

       - `&rep{x}{3}` expands to `xxx`
       - `&rep{x}{3,5}` expands to `xxx`, `xxxx`, or `xxxxx`
 - lists:
+   - `&list{...}` creates an explicit nested list context, vs the default concatenation context
-   - `&{}` is the empty list
+   - `&{}` is the empty list, equivalent to `&list{}`
+   - `&islist{x}` returns true if, and only if, `x` is a list
    - `&prepend{item}{list}`, `&append{list}{item}` return lists
    - `&first{list}`, `&last{list}` return individual list items (can be strings or nested lists)
    - `&notfirst{list}`, `&notlast{list}` return lists
    - `&cat{list1}{list2}` returns a list
    - `&join{list}{item}` returns a string
-   - `&islist{x}` returns true if, and only if, `x` is a list
-   - in a string context (i.e. most contexts), a list is invisibly joined/flattened as if by `&join{list}{}`
+   - when coerced into a string context (i.e. most contexts), a list is invisibly joined/flattened as if by `&join{list}{}`
-   - in a list context, the empty string becomes the empty list and any nonempty string becomes a single-element list
+   - when coerced into a list context by one of the above functions, the empty string becomes the empty list and any nonempty string becomes a single-element list
 - functions, alternations, repetitions, variable assignments, and conditionals can be arbitrarily nested
 - everything can occur asynchronously, so symbols can be resolved and expanded from a remote store
    - but if you have a synchronously resolvable store (i.e. a local Tracery object), everything can work synchronously too